-Operating segments are identified as components of a company where separate discrete financial information is available for evaluation by the chief operating decision maker regarding allocation of resources and assessment of performance.
-The Company uses EBITDA and earnings before interest and taxes ("EBIT") as key measures of profit to assess each segment's performance and make decisions about the allocation of resources.
-EBITDA is calculated as income before depreciation and amortization, net finance expense, and income tax expense.
-EBIT is calculated as income after depreciation and amortization expense but before gain or loss on disposition of property, plant and equipment, net finance expense, and income tax expense.
+Operating segments are identified as components of a company where separate discrete financial information is available for evaluation by the chief operating decision-maker regarding allocation of resources and assessment of performance.
+The Company uses EBITDA and earnings before interest and taxes ("EBIT") as key measures of profit to assess each segment's performance and to make decisions about the allocation of resources.

-ISC has three reportable segments - Registry Operations, Services, and Technology Solutions, summarized as follows:
+ISC has three reportable segments - Registry Operations, Services and Technology Solutions, summarized as follows:

-- Registry Operations delivers registry services on behalf of governments and private sector organizations. - Services delivers products and services that utilize public records and data to provide value to customers in the financial and legal sectors. - Technology Solutions provides the development, delivery and support of registry (and related) technology solutions.
+- Registry Operations operates registries and provides related services on behalf of governments at various levels; - Services delivers value-added services to the financial and legal sectors, utilizing public data and records; and - Technology Solutions designs, implements and supports registry and regulatory technology solutions.

 Corporate and other includes our corporate activities and shared services functions.
 The Registry Operations and Services segments operate substantially in Canada.
-The Technology Solutions segment operates in both Canada and Ireland.
+The Technology Solutions segment operates both in Canada and in Ireland.